marshalnik/email-tracker/README.md

 # Email-tracker
+This is Pixel based email tracking
-Email Tracker allows you to send emails and track those emails to see if they were opened or not.
-If they were opened, you can see their IP address , user agent, Location, Time of opening etc.
+Email Tracker allows you to send emails and track those emails to see if they were opened or not, their IP address , user agent, Location, Time of opening etc.

 How to: